Spectral properties of substitutions on compact alphabets: Introduction

 We also consider the compact alphabet analogues of the period doubling substitution and show that they have pure point spectrum (both in the dynamical and diffraction sense), which is done in Theorem~\ref{thm: pure point coincidence}, extending a famous result due to Dekking \cite{Dekking}.
 The subshifts they generate can be seen as generalisations of Toeplitz shifts over compact alphabets.

 To complete the picture, we provide an analogue of the Rudin--Shapiro substitution on a compact alphabet.
-The alphabet is $\mathcal{A}=S^{1}\times \left\{\mathsf{0},\mathsf{1}\right\}$, and the corresponding dynamical system is an infinite-index extension of the odometer $(\Z_{2},+1)$ by $S^1$; compare \cite{FM:spin, AL:chain, H:cocycle}.
+The alphabet is $\mathcal{A}=S^{1}\times \left\{\mathsf{0},\mathsf{1}\right\}$, and the corresponding dynamical system is a skew product, which is a group extension of the odometer $(\Z_{2},+1)$ by $S^1$; compare \cite{FM:spin, AL:chain, H:cocycle}.
 Its spectral theory is completely determined by the defining spin matrix $W$.
-From $W$, one can explicitly define the skew product which induces the $\Z$-action on $\Z_2\times S^{1}$.
+From $W$, one can explicitly define the cocycle that induces the $\Z$-action on $\Z_2\times S^{1}$.
 Using the results in \cite{FM:spin}, we prove in Theorem~\ref{thm:spin-dynam} that this example has countably infinite Lebesgue components and countably infinite singular continuous components in its dynamical spectrum.
 To the authors' knowledge, this is the first substitutive example with such a spectral decomposition; obviously one cannot have this for finite alphabets where the maximal spectral type is generated by only finitely many correlation measures \cite{Bartlett,Queffelec}.

 All of the previously mentioned families are constant-length, and so one can say that, for all of them, infinite local complexity arises in a purely combinatorial fashion.
-We end with an example of a non-constant length substitution with uniquely ergodic subshift with alphabet $\mathbb{N}_0 \cup \{\infty\}$.
-It admits natural tile lengths which are bounded from above and are bounded away from zero \cite{MRW:compact}.
+We end with an example of a non-constant length substitution with uniquely ergodic subshift on the alphabet $\mathbb{N}_0 \cup \{\infty\}$.
+It admits natural tile lengths that are bounded from above and are bounded away from zero \cite{MRW:compact}.
 This allows one to construct a tiling of $\mathbb{R}$ with infinitely many prototile lengths.
 Here, infinite local complexity also manifests geometrically apart from the combinatorial complexity induced by the alphabet.
-From this tiling, one can derive a Delone set of infinite type which still has an inflation symmetry in the sense of Lagarias \cite{L:finite}.
+From this tiling, one can derive a Delone set of infinite type that still has an inflation symmetry in the sense of Lagarias \cite{L:finite}.